 Cystitis and other types of urinary tract disease may cause your cat to need to go for a wee more often.
 The inflammation also makes cats urge to urinate immediately, rather than attempting to go outside or to the litter tray.
 Speak to your vet if you think this might be the cause.

-An older cat may not want to go out in bad weather or maybe having problems using the cat flap because of stiffening joints.
+An older cat may not want to go out in bad weather or have problems using the cat flap because of stiffening joints.
 Or, they may feel more insecure because they cannot escape as quickly as they did when younger.